lhqxinghun/scHiCPTR/README.md

     *"PCA"*: using PCA only to reduce dimension

-    *"PPCA"* : replacing the imputation PCA with probabilistic PCA. (imp_method should be set to None)
+    *"PPCA"* : replacing the imputation and embedding with probabilistic PCA. (imp_method should be set to None)

 - **emb_args**:   dict, the parameters for embedding, including pca_ncomponent (int),